top of page

 • Place pots on top of a step ladder.

-• Plant in a plastic shoe organizer and hang it on the wall.
+• Plant in a plastic shoe organiser and hang it on the wall.

 growing a vertical garden